baptiste-fourmont/pet-rescue-java/README.md

 # pet-rescue-java

-# School Stuff -> Pet Rescue in Java
+# Pet Rescue in Java
+#
+# You have to run Main.java you got one graphic version and alpha terminal version
+# Actually the version graphic is a lot better than terminal version